Cryszzz/FluidFoam/README.md

 ### The generated .dll can be add to the houdini /dso folder but cannot be loaded to houdini!
 Still trying to figure out why but I am very tired and will solve this when I wake up.
 The node's registered name supposed to be *MyPartioEmitter*

+In the scripts folder you may find the python code to generate the .bgeo file inside houdini.

 # FluidFoam